jundalisay/superb/content/en/research/constitutions/eu/part-3/title-4.md

 In cases where expenditure is not charged to the Union budget it shall be charged to the Member States in accordance with the gross national product scale, unless the Council decides otherwise.
-As for expenditure arising from operations having military or defence implications, Member States whose representatives in the Council have made a formal declaration under Article III- 300(1), second subparagraph, shall not be obliged to contribute to the financing thereof.
+As for expenditure arising from operations having military or defence implications, Member States whose representatives in the Council have made a formal declaration under Article 3- 300(1), second subparagraph, shall not be obliged to contribute to the financing thereof.
-3. The Council shall adopt a European decision establishing the specific procedures for guaranteeing rapid access to appropriations in the Union budget for urgent financing of initiatives in the framework of the common foreign and security policy, and in particular for preparatory activities for the tasks referred to in Article I-41(1) and Article III-309.
+3. The Council shall adopt a European decision establishing the specific procedures for guaranteeing rapid access to appropriations in the Union budget for urgent financing of initiatives in the framework of the common foreign and security policy, and in particular for preparatory activities for the tasks referred to in Article I-41(1) and Article 3-309.
 It shall act after consulting the European Parliament.
-Preparatory activities for the tasks referred to in Article I-41(1) and Article III-309 which are not charged to the Union budget shall be financed by a start-up fund made up of Member States' contributions.
+Preparatory activities for the tasks referred to in Article I-41(1) and Article 3-309 which are not charged to the Union budget shall be financed by a start-up fund made up of Member States' contributions.
 The Council shall adopt by a qualified majority, on a proposal from the Union Minister for